Dominic Corrigan: Birth and education

 Corrigan was born in Thomas Street, Dublin, the son of a dealer in agricultural tools.
 He was educated in St. Patrick's College, Maynooth, which then had a department for secular students apart from the ecclesiastical seminary.
-He was attracted to the study of medicine by the physician in attendance, and spent several years as apprentice to the local doctor, Edward Talbot O'Kelly.
+He was attracted to the study of medicine by the physician in attendance, and spent several years as an apprentice to the local doctor, Edward Talbot O'Kelly.
 Corrigan studied medicine in Dublin later transferring to Edinburgh Medical School where he received his degree as MD in August 1825.

 Career

 Corrigan returned to Dublin in 1825 and set up a private practice at 11 Ormond Street, as his practice grew he moved to 12 Bachelors Walk in 1832, and in 1837 to 4 Merrion Square West.
-Apart from his private practice, Corrigan held many public appointments; he was physician to Maynooth College, the Sick Poor Institute, the Charitable Infirmary Jervis Street (1830–43) and the House of Industry Hospitals (1840–1866).
+Apart from his private practice, Corrigan held many public appointments; he was a physician to Maynooth College, the Sick Poor Institute, the Charitable Infirmary Jervis Street (1830–43) and the House of Industry Hospitals (1840–1866).
 His work with many of Dublin's poorest inhabitants led to him specialising in diseases of the heart and lungs, and he lectured and published extensively on the subject.
 He was known as a very hard-working physician, especially during the Great Famine of Ireland.
 At a by-election in 1870 Corrigan was elected a Liberal Member of Parliament for Dublin.
 In parliament he actively campaigned for reforms to education in Ireland and the early release of Fenian prisoners.
 He did not stand for re-election in 1874; his support for temperance and Sunday closing (of pubs) is thought to have antagonised his constituents and alcohol companies.